 For instance, initial pitch adapter productions had issues with the pad size and material control, leading to great difficulties in the wire bonding process and even resulting in the creation of cracks in the metal traces causing electrical connection failure.
 These problems were discovered in some of the first prototypes allowing an optimization of the pitch adapter design and production process.

 Another example was the appearance of cracks on the \apv\ chips after the thinning and dicing process.
 In spite of the positive electrical characterization of the devices, there was the concern that mechanical stress induced especially by large temperature variation could cause the cracks to extend leading to failures.
-A manual chip inspection program was hastily setup to identify the cracked dice and reject them.
+A manual chip inspection program was hastily setup to identify the cracked dies and reject them.

-On more than one occasion unexpected features of components were observed, e.g. various traces of material on top of the sensors, leading to investigations and analyses to determine whether the features were the indication of some disease or a normal outcome of the production process.
+On more than one occasion unexpected features of components were observed, e.g. various traces of material on top of the sensors, leading to investigations and analyses to determine whether the features were the indication of some problem, or rather a normal outcome of the production process.

-The lesson learned from these problems is that quality control and assurance must be carried and documented in the most extensive fashion possible; these checks should be to a level that verges on paranoia, since whatever is not checked is likely to become problematic, which is particularly damaging in bespoke systems, where replacing single failing components is hard or impossible.
+The lesson learned from these problems is that quality control and assurance must be carried out and documented in the most systematic and extensive fashion possible; experience indicates that what is not checked is likely to become problematic, which can be particularly damaging in systems where replacing single failing components is hard or impossible.

 \lvlthreesection{Assembly and integration issues} Ideally all the assembly procedures and final integration should be fully defined and tested with real components before production starts.
 In practice, this is often impossible and one has to test the procedures only piece-wise, maybe with surrogate components, opening the possibility that bad surprises appear in the middle of the production process, requiring retro-fitting and adaptation.